Remco75/progalenor/readme.md

 ### setting the stage
 In order to test in a breakpoint, so can set the browser in the correct width by : ` myResponsiveTestTool.selectMediaQuery('xs')` .
-Or use any other mediaQuery name in the array we just put in there.
+Or use any other mediaQuery name from the array we just put in there.

 ### comparisions
 Most comparator-functions (see API section below) take 2 __protractor elements__  as input.
 The first is the base-element, the second is the element to compare agains.